Skip to main content

 What role can schools play in providing human services to address social determinants of health?

 Social determinants of health (SDOH) can negatively impact academic participation and success, which may in turn lead to poorer health outcomes.
 Education and Health: Long-Term Trends by Race, Ethnicity, and Geography, 1997–2017, a publication from the Robert Wood Johnson Foundation and Urban Institute, states that less education is associated with lower life expectancy, greater risk for chronic conditions, and poorer self-reported health.
 These health disparities are exacerbated in rural communities, with more reports of fair or poor health in 2017 among rural adults with some (9.5%) or no college (18.7%) than among urban adults with some (6.3%) or no college (14.5%).
 To help address SDOH and enable students to pursue postsecondary education, schools can provide human services or refer students to outside agencies for needed assistance.
-According to an issue brief from the U.S. Department of Education, common social services provided by schools include:
+According to the School Social Work Association of America, schools may offer the following social services to support students, educators, families, and the community:

 For information about how educational attainment affects rural residents' health, see the Social Determinants of Health topic guide.